suthakaranr/suthakaranr.github.io/pages/Research.md

 * High-dimensional Data Analysis
 * Confidence Distributions

-#### I am happy to advise undergraduate and graudate students.
-If you are interested in a research project/thesis, please contact me.
+##### I am happy to advise undergraduate and graudate students.
+If you are interested in a research project or thesis, please contact me.

 #### Publications